Cross Addiction

 • 12-step meetings

-It’s worthwhile to note that the skills you learned through the first addiction can easily be applied to the new addiction, making it entirely possible that the newer addiction will be brought under control faster.
+It’s worthwhile to note that the skills you learned to manage the first addiction can easily be applied to the new addiction, resulting in a potentially quicker recovery.

 With the right support, there is hope for people suffering from cross addiction, Avenues Recovery assures.